 - SEO Roundup: 30+ expert SEO tips (not only) for beginners

-We previously talked about expert roundup posts and now we are going to talk about normal roundup posts which are easier to create.
-You may create a roundup post of the latest news, people in the industry that your readers should follow, books you recommend, blog posts that should be read etc.
+We previously talked about expert roundup posts, and now we will talk about normal roundup posts, which are easier to create.
+You may create a roundup post with the latest news, people in the industry that your readers should follow, books you recommend, blog posts that should be read, etc.